miyako/doc4d/README.md

 This repo is set up to deploy on [Railway](https://railway.com) with zero config beyond the Dockerfile:

-1. **New Project → Deploy from GitHub repo**, select `miyako/doc4d`.
+1. **New Project → Deploy from GitHub repo**, select `miyako/doc4d`, branch pointing at this llama.cpp variant.
 2. Railway detects the `Dockerfile` automatically and builds it — no build command needed.
+Note this branch's build step compiles/installs `llama-cpp-python`, so first builds may take noticeably longer than the ONNX branch.
 3. Railway injects `$PORT` at runtime; `entrypoint.sh` picks it up automatically and templates it into the nginx config (`envsubst '${PORT}'`), so **no manual port configuration is required**.
-4. First boot will take longer than subsequent restarts, since `entrypoint.sh` downloads `model.onnx`, `tokenizer.json`, and `doc.db` from Hugging Face before starting the server.
+4. First boot will take longer than subsequent restarts, since `entrypoint.sh` downloads the GGUF model and `doc.db` from Hugging Face before starting the server.
 If you want faster cold starts, attach a [Railway volume](https://docs.railway.com/reference/volumes) mounted at `/app/models` and `/app/data` so those files persist across deploys/restarts instead of being re-downloaded every time.
 5. Once deployed, Railway gives you a public URL (e.g. `https://<your-app>.up.railway.app`) — that's your MCP `streamable-http` endpoint.

-No environment variables are required for a default deploy. `PORT` is set by Railway automatically; `OMP_NUM_THREADS=1` is set internally by `entrypoint.sh` to keep ONNX Runtime CPU usage predictable on shared/small instances.
+No environment variables are required for a default deploy — `PORT` is set by Railway automatically.

+**CPU note for this branch:** `server.py` sets `n_threads=1` on the `Llama` instance.
+This was found empirically to avoid pathologically slow inference on throttled/shared-vCPU Railway instances, where llama.cpp's multi-threaded sync busy-spins and fights with the CPU scheduler.
+If you deploy on a host with dedicated cores, it's worth benchmarking `n_threads` > 1 — it may be faster there, but don't assume it without testing on the actual target host first.

 ### Deploying elsewhere (Oracle Cloud, bare Docker host, etc.)